Table of Contents

 So what does this body of research suggest overall?
 From a health standpoint most of these studies show that following a TRE protocol leads to a natural reduction in caloric intake and subsequent weight loss (from body fat without loss of lean body mass).
 Beyond this, several (though not all) studies show benefits for glucose and insulin levels, cholesterol, and blood pressure.
 These are seen across varying protocols in different populations of individuals.
 Of note, several trials were in metabolically healthy individuals; this may preclude seeing benefits that would be seen in metabolically unhealthy individuals.
 Additionally, it’s important to keep in mind that all of these studies were small, and most were done for ≤8 weeks.
 This would make it harder to find statistically significant differences and thus may underscore the overall effects.

-Note: In trials compliance was an issue at times when the eating window was earlier in the day because this precluded social eating at night.
-As discussed earlier in this lesson there is evidence that shifting caloric intake earlier in the day leads to health benefits, and this may also extend to TRE, but there were also benefits seen in TRE trials here that started midday.
-Thus, if a person wants to try TRE and use a feeding window that includes evening social events to aid compliance, I do not see any particular reason to discourage this at this time given these trials still collectively showed benefit.
+Note: In some trials compliance was an issue at times when the eating window was earlier in the day because this precluded social eating at night.
+As discussed earlier in this lesson there is evidence that shifting caloric intake earlier in the day leads to health benefits, and this may also extend to TRE, but benefits have also been seen in TRE trials that started midday.
+Thus, if a person wants to try TRE and use a feeding window that includes evening social events to aid compliance, I do not see any particular reason to discourage this at this time given these trials still collectively show benefit.

 There are several different aspects of “chrononutrition” as discussed above.
 TRE seems like a valid approach that can be employed with resistance training as long as protein intake is sufficiently high.
 IER additionally seems valid and may aid compliance with a diet.
 If doing this I would prioritize protein intake on the restricting days.
-Eating at regular times is likely beneficial for overall health and consuming most of one’s calories earlier in the day also seems beneficial, though a conclusive benefit to adding in breakfast for individuals who prefer to skip it has not been found.
+Eating at regular times is likely beneficial for overall health and consuming most of your calories earlier in the day also seems beneficial, though a conclusive benefit to adding in breakfast for individuals who prefer to skip it has not been found.
 Research thus far does not promote extended fasting in humans, though more research is needed.
-Additionally, more research is warranted relating timing of nutrition to one’s normal wake & sleep times.
+Additionally, more research is warranted relating the timing of nutrition to when people typically wake up and go to sleep.

 Most of this research does not consider people who are actively exercising; for those who exercise in the evening it may make more sense to consume calories in the evening.
-Anyone with medical conditions that may preclude fasting periods should discuss these dieting strategies with their provider.
-People who perform shift work, particularly night shifts, may minimize the metabolic risks by eating at similar times each day; more research needs to be done regarding time-restricted feeding protocols in night shift workers.
+Anyone with medical conditions that may preclude fasting periods should discuss these dieting strategies with their healthcare provider.
+People who perform shift work, particularly night shifts, may minimize their metabolic risks by eating at similar times each day; more research needs to be done regarding time-restricted eating protocols in night shift workers.